-I have been a fan of the architecture firm Polhemus Savery DaSilva (try saying that three times fast!) for a long time.
-I have their book Shingled Houses in the Summer Sun and have featured their work a couple times before (one of my favorite remodels was an Italianate-style house from the 1880s).
+I’ve been a fan of the work that architecture firm Polhemus Savery DaSilva does for a long time.
+I have their book Shingled Houses in the Summer Sun and have featured some of their other houses before (one of my favorite remodels was an Italianate-style house from the 1880s).

 Those daisies!
 Those hydrangeas!

 There’s a “fish” theme happening here — note the fabric on the sofa above and the pendant lights below:

 I wouldn’t mind sitting right here beside the pool right now (although it’s probably a little chilly today!):

 “The world of Polhemus Savery DaSilva is so enormously refreshing, a body of uncompromising domestic architecture.”

 Every side and angle of this house is lovely to look at:

 The starfish cut-outs in the aqua-blue shutters are one of my favorite details on the house:

 The Polhemus Savery DaSilva website says: